How does an organization decide it is time to hire an Agile Coach? What are the indications that coaching is needed?

 - Your own employees lack credibility when trying to coach teams and an outsider brings expertise

-- You have a team but no Scrum Master, or the Scrum Master is not trained or knowledgable
+- You have a team but no Scrum Master or the Scrum Master is not trained or knowledgeable

-- Organization wants to effectively run their first Agile pilot team
+- The organization wants to effectively run their first Agile pilot team

 - You recognize that you are a command and control organization who wants to be more agile